 Il piccolo principe, Antoine de Saint-Exupéry (The Little Prince)

 La fabbrica di cioccolato, Roald Dahl (Charlie and the Chocolate Factory)

 Alice nel paese delle meraviglie, Lewis Carroll (Alice in Wonderland)

 La storia infinita, Michael Ende (The Neverending Story)

 To each level their own books

-If you are new to reading books in Italian and are a beginner or intermediate learner, you might want to start with graded readers and short stories.
+If you are new to reading books in Italian and are a beginner or intermediate learner, you may want to start with graded readers and short stories.

-You want to read books that tickle your fancy so that the activity is pleasurable, but you also don’t want to bite more than you can chew and pick up a book that’s too complicated for your language level.
+You want to read books that tickle your fancy and make the activity enjoyable, but you also don’t want to bite off more than you can chew and pick up a book that’s too complicated for your language level.